sonatype-nexus-community/iq-success-metrics/README.md

 -i APPID, --appId APPID (list of application IDs, application Names, application Public IDs or combination thereof to filter from all available data.
 Default is all available data)
 -o ORGID, --orgId ORGID (list of organization IDs, organization Names or combination thereof to filter from all available data.
 Default is all available data)
 -p, --pretty (indents the JSON printout 4 spaces.
-Default is no indentation) -v, --save (saves all data into JSON file successmetrics.json.
-Default is to print out on screen)
+Default is no indentation)
 ```

 Two valid examples would be: